A Lightweight Protocol for Matchgate Fidelity Estimation: Properties of the Clifford Basis

 \section{Properties of the Clifford Basis}

-To prove (\ref{clifford_and_pauli}), we first note that all Clifford generators are by definition Hermitian (this follows from the anticommutation relation).
-Let's consider a Clifford monomial $c_I = c_{i_1} c_{i_2} \cdots c_{i_k}$ of degree $k$, and take its Hermitian conjugate:
+To prove \eqref{clifford_and_pauli}, we first note that all Clifford generators are by definition Hermitian.
+Consider a Clifford monomial $c_I = c_{i_1} c_{i_2} \cdots c_{i_k}$ of degree $k$, and take its Hermitian conjugate:

 As the generators all anticommute, we can bring this expression back into the original order by performing a sequence of transpositions, each of which introduces a minus sign.
 This requires $(k-1)$ transpositions for $c_{i_k}$, $(k-2)$ transpositions for $c_{i_{k-1}}$, and so on, the total number being the sum of an arithmetic sequence.
 Hence, $c_I^\dagger = (-1)^{k(k-1)/2} c_I$.
-From this follows that each element of the Clifford basis is either hermitian or antihermitian, and this depends on whether $k(k-1)/2$ is even or odd.
-Starting with $k=0$ the transposition count forms the sequence of triangular numbers $(0, 0, 1, 3, 6, 10, \cdots)$, so with increasing $k$ the basis elements with $|I|=k$ switch parity every two steps.
-That we can always write $c_I$ as in (\ref{clifford_and_pauli}) follows from the definition of the Jordan-Wigner representation, however the above also implies that $\phi_I \times \phi_J = \pm 1$ so long as $|I| = |J|$, a fact we implicitly use in Step 2 of our algorithm.
+It follows that each element of the Clifford basis is either Hermitian or anti-Hermitian, and this depends on whether $k(k-1)/2$ is even or odd.
+Starting with $k=0$ the transposition count forms the sequence of triangular numbers $(0, 0, 1, 3, 6, 10, \hdots)$, so with increasing $k$ the basis elements with $|I|=k$ switch parity every two steps.
+That we can always write $c_I$ as in \eqref{clifford_and_pauli} follows from the definition of the Jordan--Wigner representation; however, the above also implies that $\phi_I \times \phi_J = \pm 1$ so long as $|I| = |J|$, a fact we implicitly use in step 2 of Algorithm \ref{box:algorithm}.